 Duplication of the MECP2 gene leads to the production of extra MeCP2 protein.
 This overproduction results in an inability of the protein to regulate the expression of other genes properly.
 The misregulation of gene expression in the brain results in abnormal neuronal function.
 These neuronal abnormalities cause irregular brain activity, leading to the signs and symptoms of MECP2 duplication.

 Mutations in the MECP2 gene cause MECP2-related severe neonatal encephalopathy.
 These mutations cause small head size (microcephaly), movement disorders, breathing problems, and seizures in affected males.
-Many of the MECP2 gene mutations that cause this condition in males cause a similar disorder called Rett syndrome in females.
-Most of these mutations change single base pairs, insert or delete base pairs in the gene, or change how the gene is processed into a protein.
+Many of the MECP2 gene mutations that cause this condition in males cause a similar disorder called Rett syndrome (described below) in females.
+Most of these mutations change single base pairs, insert or delete base pairs in the gene, or change how protein is produced from the gene.
 These changes in DNA alter the structure of the MeCP2 protein or reduce the amount of protein that is produced.
-As a result, cells do not have enough MeCP2 protein to bind to DNA and silence other genes.
-Genes that are normally regulated by this protein remain active and continue to make proteins when they are not needed.
+As a result, cells do not have enough MeCP2 protein to bind to DNA and regulate other genes.
+A shortage of MeCP2 alters the activity of genes that are normally controlled by this protein.
 Mutations in the MECP2 gene may also disrupt alternative splicing of proteins critical for communication between neurons.
 Although these defects disrupt normal brain development, it remains unclear how MECP2 gene mutations lead to the signs and symptoms of MECP2-related severe neonatal encephalopathy.

 Mutations in the MECP2 gene have been found to cause PPM-X syndrome.
 Eight particular mutations are responsible for approximately half of all cases of PPM-X syndrome.
 These mutations either change single protein building blocks (amino acids) in the MeCP2 protein or create a premature stop signal in the instructions for making the protein.
 Mutations that cause PPM-X syndrome lead to the production of a MeCP2 protein that cannot properly interact with DNA or other proteins and so cannot control the expression of genes.
 It is unclear how MECP2 gene mutations lead to the signs and symptoms of PPM-X syndrome, but misregulation of genes in the brain likely play a role in the development of intellectual disability and movement and mood disorders in affected individuals.

-More than 300 mutations in the MECP2 gene have been identified in females with Rett syndrome, a brain disorder that causes problems with communication, learning, and coordination.
-These mutations include changes in single base pairs, insertions or deletions of DNA in the gene, and changes that affect how the gene is processed into a protein.
+More than 390 mutations in the MECP2 gene have been identified in females with Rett syndrome, a brain disorder that causes problems with communication, learning, and coordination.
+These mutations include changes in single base pairs, insertions or deletions of DNA in the gene, and changes that affect how the information carried by the gene is used to produce proteins.
 MECP2 gene mutations alter the structure of the MeCP2 protein or reduce the amount of protein that is produced.
-As a result, cells do not have enough MeCP2 protein to bind to DNA and regulate gene expression.
-Mutations in the MECP2 gene may also disrupt alternative splicing of proteins critical for communication between neurons.
-Although these defects disrupt normal brain development, it remains unclear how MECP2 gene mutations lead to the signs and symptoms of Rett syndrome.
+The resulting shortage of functional MeCP2 likely impairs the regulation of gene expression in brain cells and may also disrupt alternative splicing of proteins critical for communication between neurons.
+Studies suggest that these changes may reduce the activity of certain neurons and impact their ability to communicate with one another.
+It is unclear how these changes lead to the specific features of Rett syndrome.